Historical climatology

 Historical climatology is the study of historical changes in climate and their effect on civilization from the emergence of homininis to the present day.
+It is concerned with the reconstruction of weather and climate and their effect on historical societies, including a culturally influenced history of science and perception.
+This is done in the broader context of environmental history.
 This differs from paleoclimatology which encompasses climate change over the entire history of Earth.
 These historical impacts of climate change can improve human life and cause societies to flourish, or can be instrumental in civilization's societal collapse.
 The study seeks to define periods in human history where temperature or precipitation varied from what is observed in the present day.

 The primary sources include written records such as sagas, chronicles, maps and local history literature as well as pictorial representations such as paintings, drawings and even rock art.
 The archaeological record is equally important in establishing evidence of settlement, water and land usage.

-Techniques
+Methods

 In literate societies, historians may find written evidence of climatic variations over hundreds or thousands of years, such as phenological records of natural processes, for example viticultural records of grape harvest dates.
 In preliterate or non-literate societies, researchers must rely on other techniques to find evidence of historical climate differences.

 Past population levels and habitable ranges of humans or plants and animals may be used to find evidence of past differences in climate for the region.
 Palynology, the study of pollens, can show not only the range of plants and to reconstruct possible ecology, but to estimate the amount of precipitation in a given time period, based on the abundance of pollen in that layer of sediment or ice.
 The distribution of diatoms in sediments can also be used to examine changes in salinity and climate over geologic eras.